 Example Courses: Conflict and Communication; Communication and Diversity in the Workplace; Ethical Issues in Communication; Theories and Concepts of Small Group Communication; Public Relations Campaigns; Applied Communication Research Methods; Concepts and Analysis of Communication in Organizations

-GPA Requirements: Minimum GPA 3.0 (GPA 2.75 - 2.99 must take GRE or GMAT to be eligible for admission)
+GPA Requirements: Minimum GPA 3.0 in last 60 undergraduate credit hours (GPA 2.75 - 2.99 must take GRE or GMAT to be eligible for admission)

 Testing Requirements: GRE not required if GPA 3.0 or greater, if GPA between 2.75 and 2.99 - GRE (minimum score 290) or GMAT (minimum score 450) required